JasonKessler/scattertext/README.md

 Looking at this seem overwhelming.
 In fact, it's a relatively simple visualization of word use during the 2012 political convention.
 Each dot corresponds to a word or phrase mentioned by Republicans or Democrats during their conventions.
-The closer Fa dot is to the top of the plot, the more frequently it was used by Democrats.
+The closer a dot is to the top of the plot, the more frequently it was used by Democrats.
 The further right a  dot, the more that word or phrase was used by Republicans.
 Words frequently used by both parties, like "of" and "the" and even "Mitt" tend to occur in the upper-right-hand corner.
 Although very low frequency words have been hidden to preserve computing resources, a word that neither party used, like "giraffe"